Overcoming gender bias in recruitment

 To the ultimate hiring decision…

 At this point, the interview attendees should have already been selected based on their experience and skill set.
 But this doesn’t end here.
-Extra precaution should be taken during the interview process to assure candidates aren’t subject to gender discrimination.
+Extra precautions should be taken during the interview process to assure candidates aren’t subject to gender discrimination.

 Standardise the interview.
 Have a set of predetermined questions to ask that will be the same for all interview participants.
 It’s sometimes challenging to completely eliminate bias in this human decision-making process.
 But a second opinion or input from other hiring professionals can help make a fairer hire.